Reisvmr/ansible-docker-swarm-cluster/README.md

 ; https_proxy=
 ; no_proxy=10.0.0.0/8,127.16.0.0/12,192.168.0.0/16

+# Base URL for all kind of deployments, example: gitea.example.com
-# Base URL for management deployments
+# NOTE: URL will be used for management deployments and for Gitea
-mgmt_hostname=mgmt.example.com

-# Gitea deployment hostname
-gitea_hostname=gitea.example.com
+base_hostname=gitea.example.com

 [manager]
 ds-manager-01